ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 At some point after going through those iterations, it occurred to me to view types as sets of values.
-Then the subset ordering on sets is the subtype relationship.
+The subset ordering on sets is the subtype relationship.
 Then everything fell into place, and the implementation became a lot more elegant.